Truck Accident Attorneys In Texas and New Mexico

 At Mendez Isaac Joudi, PLLC, our El Paso trucking accident attorneys understand that being involved in a semi-truck accident can be a traumatic and complex experience.
-Our dedicated team of attorneys is here to help you navigate the complexity of these challenging situations in Texas and New Mexico.
+Our dedicated team of attorneys is here to help you navigate the complexity of these challenging situations in West Texas and New Mexico.
 With over 50 years of combined experience, we are committed to fighting for the rights of our community, ensuring that those who can’t speak for themselves have a strong advocate by their side.

-What Makes Truck Accidents Unique?
+What Makes Truck Accidents Unique Compared To Other Motor Vehicle Accidents?

 Large trucks, such as tractor-trailers, can weigh up to 80,000 pounds when fully loaded.
 The average passenger car, in comparison, only weighs about 4,000 pounds.
 This vast disparity in size makes truck wrecks incredibly likely to result in severe injuries and fatalities.